punchplatform/starters/sigma_rules/README.md

 * `sigmarule` is the artifact identifier.

 You can put your rules in the `src/main/group_id/artifact_id` folder in any folder tree.
 The same tree will be produced in the artifact.
-You also need to put mapping files at same level as the rules with `mapping` keywork in the file names.
+You also need to put mapping files at same level as the rules with `mapping` keyword in the file names.
 Note that you can put multiple mapping files.

 Tests are provided in the `src/test` folder.
 In there:
 * `punchline` folder simply provides a sample punchline that illustrate how to deploy your sigmarule artifact.